vu2lid/FindRoutes/README.md

 ``connectionStops`` will have the collected stops and route names data.
 ### Question 3
 All possible routes between two stops is found using saved ``stopNameToStopIds`` and ``connectionStops``.
+### General notes
+Apache ``httpclient`` library was selected, since it seems to be widely used and documented and open source.
+Due to similar reasons ``json`` library was used.
+It was decided to use extract the required data by traversing the returned JSON structure
+### Things that can be changed
+Add class models corresponding to the JSON schema used.
+Add more unit and integration tests.
+Refactor the code to extract more code which is not dependent on a specific network.
 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine.